A Spatio-temporal CP decomposition analysis of New England region in the US: Conclusions

 \section{Conclusions}

-In this study, we employed a Spatio-Temporal Principal Component Analysis (STPCA) to initialize the factors in our CANDECOMP/PARAFAC (CP) decomposition, which was subsequently optimized using the Alternating Least Squares (ALS) algorithm.
+In this study, we employed a Spatio-Temporal Principal Component Analysis (STPCA) to initialize the factors in our CANDECOMP/PARAFAC (CP) decomposition for better result using the Alternating Least Squares (ALS) algorithm.
 The numerical experiments yielded promising results, demonstrating a distinct advantage in leveraging the spatio-temporal dependencies inherent in the data into the CP factorization process.
 Model performance was assessed through the computation of the relative reconstruction error for each configuration.
 Furthermore, we applied k-means clustering to the extracted factor matrices and evaluated clustering quality using silhouette scores.
 The proposed STPCA+CPD approach consistently outperformed baseline methods, confirming the benefits of our initialization strategy.

-For future research, this framework could be extended by integrating deep learning architectures to enhance its capacity to capture complex spatio-temporal dynamics.
+For future work, this framework could be extended by integrating deep learning architectures to enhance its capacity to capture complex spatio-temporal dynamics.
 Additionally, we plan to investigate more robust spatio-temporal tensor decomposition schemes and to generalize the tensor framework for forecasting and downscaling applications.